aloknsingh/rc-machinelearning-topics/SamplingMethods/WhySampling.md

 ### Why Sampling?

+The natural question to ask is why do we need to do sampling?
+One can think of some of applications of sampling ...
 * It allows us to approximate the expectations in convenient ways.
 Which can allows as to calculate statistics like mean, variance and predictions.
-* It allows us to do the posterior inference in general thus helping with the bayesian analysis.
+* It allows us to do the posterior inference in Bayesian analysis, which can have a un-tractable and complicated posterior probability distribution.
 * One can have the visualization of the typical draws from the distribution of interest from a complicated distribution.

-Why expectations and not other other stats or other things? because
+Why expectations and not other other stats or other things?
+The answer lies in the following facts.

 *  any probability is expectation of the indicator function of the set i.e formally the following is true